|Elliott Sound Products||Valve (Vacuum Tube) Amplifier Design Considerations|

 Page Published 26 Nov 2009

 When designing an audio amp there are many things that must be considered.
 The very first of these is the desired output power, as this determines a great deal of everything that follows.
 For the examples here, we'll stay with fairly modest outputs of between about 5 and 30W, because this gives us a wide choice of topologies that can be used.
+During the heyday of these designs (DIY versions were very popular in the 1940s and 50s), aiming for distortion figures of less than 1% was unusual, because it was quite difficult to achieve.
+A few designs became classics of the age, with one of the most revered being the design by D.T.N.
+Williamson, first published by Wireless World magazine in 1947.
+Even today, the Williamson design remains credible, but obtaining the output transformer to the very demanding specifications would be well-nigh impossible and/or inordinately expensive.

 Audio frequency amplifiers have their roots in the telephone system.
 Until the arrival of the first amplifying device (Lee De Forest's 'Audion') in 1906, there was no way to make up for transmission losses through the very long telephone lines, so the telephone user would often be hard pressed to hear the other party.
 Valves changed this forever, but early valves had low gain themselves, and were expensive.
-This changed after the first world war, when it was discovered (by Dr Irving Langmuir of General Electric) that the valve had higher gain and greater linearity if operated as a true vacuum tube (De Forest believed that some gas was needed for his Audion to work) ...
+This changed after the First World War (1914-1918), when it was discovered (by Dr Irving Langmuir of General Electric) that the valve had higher gain and greater linearity if operated as a true vacuum tube (De Forest believed that some gas was needed for his Audion to work) ...
 Audion - a contraction of Audio and Ion.

 Although limited (and predominantly Morse code) radio transmissions were common from the turn of the century, audio as we know it started in 1920, with the first AM radio station (KDKA in Pittsburgh, Pennsylvania) coming on-line for the tiny few who had 'wireless' receivers - presumably in anticipation of this momentous event.
 As near as I've been able to find, all of the early AM transmitter modulator amplifiers were push-pull, mostly operating at (or close to) Class-B for maximum efficiency.
 The most powerful of these was used by radio WLW, and was rated at 350kW!

-It should also be remembered that in the early days of 'wireless', cinema and amplified music, the choice of microphones was also very limited.
+It should also be remembered that in the early days of wireless, cinema and amplified music, the choice of microphones was also very limited.
 One of the most common (especially in the very early years) was the carbon microphone, much loved by the telephone system because it has significant gain.
 'Condenser' (capacitor) mics became available in the late '20s, but were bulky and expensive.
 The dynamic mic (one of the most popular types today) didn't arrive until 1931 - the same time that ribbon mics became available.
 Both would have been vastly more expensive than carbon mics.

 Another popular type was the 'crystal' (piezoelectric) mic, commercialised in around 1930.
 These were also liked because they had a high output level.
 Both crystal and carbon mics sound awful by today's standards, yet we are being led to believe that amplifiers from the same era are 'magic'?
 I don't think so.
 Perhaps those who insist on using old technology amplifiers should also insist that the SACD recordings they listen to are recorded with carbon granule microphones .